CamFlow/camflow-dev/README.md

 ### v0.1.10

 ```
+- Add API to track socket on bind and connect.
 - Fix type of socket bind.
 - Fix direction of socket accept.
 - Add pseudo file interface to read/write provenance tracking option from PID.